Natural Earth Eco Living Garden Villages & Projects.

 Affordable Eco Housing Living.

-Forest Garden Eco Living Projects will be working examples that can be adapted to different areas and different countries.
-We now have a way of living that can help preserve the earth and her resources.
+These Garden Eco Living Projects will be living examples, that can then be adapted to different areas and different countries.
+This a way of living that increases our connectedness to nature, enhances our well being, reduces our indebtedness and helps to preserve the earth, her living eco systems and resources.

 “Can I commend you to make every garden and woodland you find as productive as this (his own forest garden).
 These will become our food banks of the future.”
 Graham Bell.